 - Wisdom Teeth; Injury as a result of complications during Wisdom Tooth extraction.

 - Tooth Decay; Complications during tooth decay treatment resulting in injury.

 - Failure to Diagnose Oral Cancer; Serious illness or worse due to negligence from the dentist.

-You don't have to be the person directly affected dental malpractice in order to make a claim.
+You don’t have to be the person directly affected by dental malpractice in order to make a claim.
 Third parties including family and close friends often have a case too.